zakrowling/customs-portal/README.md

 # Demo
-Click on Dashboard or Your Parts to navigate to each of these pages. https://zakrowling.github.io/customs-portal/
+Click on Dashboard or Your Parts to navigate to each of these pages.
+Click on Add New Part to demo a Bootstrap modal window. https://zakrowling.github.io/customs-portal/